Ekta-2201/Ekta-2201/README.md

 <h4>🎓 Currently an undergraduate student in the field of computer science(BCA).</h4>

-- 💡Aspiring Software Developer.
+- 💡 Aspiring Software Developer.
-- 💬 Exploring **Web Dev, Python, and Data Structures**
+- 💬 Exploring **Web Dev, Python, and Data Structures.**
-- 🌱 Interested in : **Data Science and Machine Learning**
+- 🌱 Interested in : **Data Science and Machine Learning.**
 - 🔧 Building projects to learn and grow.
-- 🧠 **extremely excited and open to learning further things**
+- 🧠 extremely excited and open to learning further things.